matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

     muda("Waste<br>(Muda)")
 ```

-This paper is not just theory; this is a practical, evidenced-based diagnostic toolkit.
+This paper is not just theory; this is a practical, evidence-based diagnostic toolkit.
 You can use it to see the waste, measure the flow, and identify the sources of overload that are slowly burning out your people and corroding your systems.

 And it leaves every single person reading this with a choice...